 The Langdon Firehouse is proud to host A Legacy in Bronze, an epic one-time event presented by Calgary’s preeminent Rush tribute band YYC Rush on June 25, 2023, with all proceeds going toward the Peart Family Memorial Fund.

-A Legacy in Bronze is just one of many projects sponsored by the Peart Family Memorial Fund – which has in the past supported the RVH Foundation Cancer Centre in Barrie, ON; Hospice Muskoka: Andy’s House; and the Kristen French Advocacy Centre in St. Catharines, ON.
+A Legacy in Bronze is just one of many projects sponsored by the Peart Family Memorial Fund – which has in the past supported the RVH Foundation Cancer Centre in Barrie, ON; Hospice Muskoka and Andy’s House.
 This project is different, though, in that it aims to commemorate Peart through the creation of a pair of bronze statues to be built in tribute at Lakeside Park in St. Catharines, where he was inspired to pen the lyrics for the 1975 single of the same name.

 The sculptures will memorialize Peart at two key points in his life: the first as a young drummer and lyricist in the 1970’s, and the second as an established musician in his later years.
 To make the whole thing even cooler, Sabian has committed to providing some of the cymbals that Peart himself actually played toward the endeavour, which will be melted down and incorporated into the construction of the statues.
 These sculptures will stand as monuments to Peart’s legacy and as reminders of the profound power of critical thought and creativity, working to inspire future generations of musicians and artists just as Peart himself found inspiration on those same shores so many years ago.